GenLog DOS logger created in the `80s and I started writing Windows GenLog in the early

-I created this VHF rover logger in 1998 for use by ROVERS in the `Big 4` ARRL VHF/UHF
+This logger was created in 1998 for use by ROVERS in the `Big 4` ARRL VHF/UHF contests.

-throughout the contest.
-The GPS function tells the operator the rotator beam heading,
+being mobile throughout the contest.
+The GPS function tells the operator the rotator beam

-to enable working stations while driving.
-See Initial use instructions.
+heading, to enable working stations while driving.
+See the Initial use text.

 This logger is totally ARRL VHF/UHF contest oriented and has encoded outputs to drive